systemPipeR/systemPipeR.github.io/README.md

-## Source code of systemPipeR Project Site
+## Source code of systemPipe Workflow Environment Project

 The life version of this page is available [here](https://systempipe.org/).